Wild card (sports): Background

-The NFL was the first league ever to use the wild card format.
+The NFL was the first sports league to use the wild card format.
 The decision to implement a wild card coincided with the completion of the AFL-NFL merger in 1970.
 Prior to the merger, the right to compete in the postseason for the NFL title was restricted to division/conference champions.
 Until 1967, a tiebreaker game was played to resolve a deadlock for first place in either of the two conferences.
-When the league expanded to 16 teams, it realigned into four divisions and expanded the playoffs to two rounds.
+When the league expanded to 16 teams that year, it realigned into four divisions and expanded the playoffs to two rounds.
 Tiebreaker games were eliminated in favor of the use of performance-based criteria to determine division champions.

-The rival American Football League (AFL), which reached a final size of ten teams in two divisions, also restricted its postseason to division winners until the 1969 season (the AFL's last as a separate league) when it expanded the playoffs to include division runners-up.
-The runners-up played the winners of the opposite divisions for the right to contest the AFL Championship Game.
+The rival American Football League (AFL), which reached a final size of ten teams in two divisions, continued to restrict its postseason to division winners until the 1969 season, the AFL's last as a separate league.
+The change came largely in response to criticism from NFL loyalists following the New York Jets' upset win in Super Bowl III, who argued that the Jets had an "unfair" advantage since, having won the Eastern Division outright, they were the only pro team with a bye in the divisional round (the Western Division title having been determined by a traditional tiebreaker, played the same weekend as the NFL's divisional round, between the Kansas City Chiefs and the Oakland Raiders).
+The AFL later agreed to expand their playoffs to include division runners-up and implemented tiebreakers, thus in 1969 the runners-up played the winners of the opposite divisions for the right to contest the AFL Championship Game.
+The Chiefs, despite being AFL West runners-up, nevertheless won the last Super Bowl prior to the merger.